-So you're thinking of moving to a cloud-based HR system but you aren't sure what's involved in the implementation process.
-The following 10 steps will guide you through the process of implementing a new HR system in your business.
+So, you're thinking of moving to a cloud-based HR system but you aren't sure what's involved in the implementation process.
+We've put together a helpful guide that outlines 10 steps that will help you to implement HR software in your organisation.

 1. Evaluation of Needs

 You and your team need to identify why you are looking for a new (or first) HR system.
-What are the critical business issues which you are facing that you are looking to solve?
-It might be costly HR admin, or time being wasted on manual HR tasks, or an inability to report on key metrics within the business.
-Whatever your issues, you need to agree on what it is that you need to minimise, reduce or remove these problems and how you will be able to measure this?
+What are the critical business issues you are facing that you are looking to solve?
+It might be costly HR admin, or time being wasted on manual HR tasks, or an inability to report on key metrics within your business.
+Whatever your issues may be, you need to agree on exactly what it is that you need to minimise, reduce, or remove, and how you will be able to measure success.

 2. Requirement Mapping

-This stage should clearly and directly feed from the previous stage – once you’ve agreed your needs, you can establish your requirements which becomes a case of mapping your operational needs with product functionality.
+This stage should clearly and directly follow on from the previous stage – once you’ve agreed your needs, you can establish your requirements, which becomes a case of mapping your operational needs with product functionality.

-So, for example, you might be having issues with data discrepancies and human error because all your data is being kept in different spreadsheets, in different locations across your company.
+So, for example, you may have issues with data discrepancies and human error because all your data is being kept in different spreadsheets, in different locations across your company.
 You can map this with the functionality of one centralised cloud-based system.

-Another example: perhaps you are having trouble understanding absence metrics in your business, as you don’t have a means of viewing or reporting on all absence & holiday data at the same time.
-You therefore may decide that you need an absence planner giving you an intuitive overview into every absence happening on a daily, weekly, monthly or even yearly basis and an analytics feature able to provide you with detailed and granular reporting capabilities, ensuring you have the ability to make informed decisions.
+Another example: perhaps you are having trouble understanding absence metrics in your business, as you don’t have a means of viewing or reporting on all absence and holiday data at the same time.
+You therefore may decide that you need an absence planner, giving you an intuitive overview into every absence happening on a daily, weekly, monthly, or yearly basis, combined with detailed and granular reporting capabilities, ensuring you have the ability to make informed decisions.

 3. Vendor Selection

-Once you’ve established what operational features you need in an HR system, you can now begin the vendor selection process.
+Once you’ve established what operational features you need from HR software, you can now begin the vendor selection process.
 It can seem a little daunting at first, as there are plenty of HR software suppliers to choose from.
-That’s why a thorough understanding of your specific business needs is so important to agree up front.
-Lots of these suppliers provide free trials of the system which give you a chance to play about with the software and better understand the ways in which it can meet your requirements – or not (which might happen a few times before you find the system that is right for you!)
+That’s why a thorough understanding of your specific business needs is so important to discover early in the process.

-Functionality is one important factor when choosing a system – the other factor is, of course, price.
-Matching your requirements to a system and remain within your budget may be difficult, so you need to determine what functions are priorities.
+Functionality is an extremely important factor when choosing a system – the other factor is, of course, price.
+Matching your requirements to a system and remaining within your budget may be difficult, so you need to determine what features are priorities.
 Please also be aware that cheap isn’t necessarily best, especially if you find a vendor who can resolve your operational pains and save you money.

 4. Scoping & Planning Implementation

-Planning your project implementation is an all important stage once you’ve selected the software that is right for you.
-Some key points to consider:
+Planning your project implementation is an all-important stage once you’ve selected the software that is right for you.
+Here are some key points to consider:

-• How will you get your data into the new system?
-(Youmanage, for example, provides a data import template to our new clients which allows them to match their data with fields in the system).
+- How will you get your data into the new system?
+(Youmanage, for example, provides a data export template for our new clients which allows them to match their data with fields in Youmanage).

-• What custom fields will you need to set up to allow the system to become your own?
+- What custom fields will you need to set up in order for the system to be suitable for your particular business requirements?

-• What is your data retention policy and how will you ensure employee data is deleted or anonymised at the correct times?
-(Youmanage has it’s own data retention feature, which allows you to set the system up to automatically delete or anonymise data at the times you specify.)
+- What is your data retention policy and how will you ensure employee data is deleted or anonymised at the correct times?
+(Youmanage has a powerful data retention feature, which allows you to set the system up to automatically delete or anonymise data at the times you specify).

 5. Data Upload

-This is the part when you actually upload your data to the system.
-However you have opted to do this, ensure the correct fields in the system match up to the designated fields in your data set.
-It will likely be a CSV or other kind of spreadsheet file with lots of information so it’s important to ensure its accuracy and is also an opportunity to cleanse your data.
+This is the part when you upload your data to the system.
+However you have chosen to do this, ensure the correct fields in the system match up to the designated fields in your data set.
+It will likely be a CSV or other kind of spreadsheet file with lots of information, so it’s important to ensure the data is accurate and has been cleansed.

 6. Customisation & Workflow